Sticky-shed syndrome: Solutions

 Current solutions to sticky-shed syndrome seek to safely remove the unwanted moisture from the tape binder.
 Two different strategies are commonly employed: applying heat to the tape (commonly called 'baking'), and changing the environment to lower the humidity.
-Baking is widely practiced but can destroy tapes.
+Baking is widely practiced but can damage tapes if not done properly.
 While modification of humidity by safely controlling the environment may take significantly longer, its major benefit is that it does not irreparably damage the tape.
-Alternative practices have also been developed by engineers to repair affected tapes.